elena-dodici/EzWh1/DesignDocument.md

 EzWarehouse is a single threaded layered application.
 It uses the MVC architectural pattern because we have a view that changes based on the data we have.
 We have a 3 tier architecture since we have the View, The application logic and a database.
 The choice was also made to obtain a lower cohesion and to increase mantainability.
-Since the frontend (View) is given we built the backend architecure with:
+Since the frontend (View) is given, we built the backend architecure with:
 - Controller: Connects with the entities to manage them and their data.
-Has function to connect with the database too
+Has functions to connect with the database too
-- Entity: Incapsulates all the domain classes of our applicationm
+- Model: Incapsulates all the domain classes of our applicationm